 Blue Hibiscus Tree Flowering and Fragrance

-The Lilac Hibiscus produces beautiful flower color greatly resembling the flowers of the original Hibiscus.
+The Lilac Hibiscus produces beautiful flower colors greatly resembling the flowers of the original Hibiscus.

 It’s best to prune the plant regularly for optimal flower growth.

 The blue flowers of this plant are not blue as indicated by its common name, but are often purple flowers, mauve, pink, cream, white, or lilac.

 The petals of this plant overlap slightly and have five-star pistils with yellow anthers.

 Its bloom time is usually during the early or late spring season.